-- If your child chooses to give a blood sample, and blood is drawn from your child, your child may feel brief pain from the needle.
-Your child may have some bruising or swelling.
-Infection, light-headedness, and fainting are also possible but unlikely. - Sometimes the DNA we get from a spit sample is not enough for the genetic testing we need to do.
-We may need your child to provide a second spit sample if that is the case.

-- Travel and time required for an in person visits may be inconvenient for you and/or your child. - There is a risk of error in the results.
+- If you choose to give a blood sample, and blood is drawn from you, you may feel brief pain from the needle.
+You may have some bruising or swelling.
+Infection, light-headedness and fainting are also possible but unlikely. - Sometimes the DNA we get from a spit sample is not enough for the genetic testing we need to do.
+We may need you to provide a second spit sample if that is the case. - Travel and time required for an in person visits may be inconvenient for you. - There is a risk of error in the results.
 Errors could be due to limitations with the test technology such as a false positive or false negative.
-Another error could occur if the result goes to the wrong person in the study. - There may be false sense of security if your child receives negative results because the test can't find all the changes in genes that might lead to a disease. - There may be psychological risk such as distress, anxiety, or confusion for those who receive a positive result. - A positive result could mean other biologic family members have the same gene change. - What we understand about genetic test results may change as more studies are done.
-We will not contact you if your child's results change after this study.
-Learning that knowledge about genetic test results have changed in the future may cause confusion, emotional distress, or possible clinical, behavioral, and economical consequences. - Your insurance company will have access to genetic test results that are placed in your child's medical record.
-Health insurance companies are not allowed to use genetic information to take away health insurance or to keep you or your child from getting health insurance.
+Another error could occur if the result goes to the wrong person in the study. - There may be false sense of security if you receive negative results because the test can't find all the changes in genes that might lead to a disease. - There may be psychological risk such as distress, anxiety, or confusion for those who receive a positive result. - A positive result could mean other biologic family members have the same gene change. - What we understand about genetic test results may change as more studies are done.
+We will not contact you if results change after this study.
+Learning that knowledge about genetic test results have changed in the future may cause confusion, emotional distress, or possible clinical, behavioral, and economical consequences. - Your insurance company will have access to genetic test results that are placed in your medical record.
+Health insurance companies are not allowed to use genetic information to take away health insurance or to keep you from getting health insurance.
 We do not know if other types of insurance companies will use this information to decide about life, disability, or long-term care insurance. - The lab may report gene associations with conditions that are not on our list.
-These conditions will be returned if they match your final choices. - There may be unknown or unforeseen risks associated with participating in the study.
+These conditions will be returned if they match your final choices. - There may be unknown or unforeseen risks associated with participating in the study